DevCode1/edx-platform/docs/en_us/course_authors/source/cohorts/cohorts_overview.rst

 ##########################################

 Cohorts create smaller communities of students within a course.
-Students who are in a cohort can communicate and share experiences privately within certain course discussion topics.
+Students who are in a cohort can communicate and share experiences privately within course discussion topics.

 When you decide to use cohorts in your course:

+* Discussion topics are either open to participation by all students, or divided to support private interactions among the members of each cohort.
+See :ref:`Options for Discussion Topics`.

 * Each student is in one and only one cohort.
 See :ref:`Options for Assigning Students to Cohorts`.

 * Every student must be in a cohort.
 This assures that every student has the ability to read and contribute to every discussion topic.

-* Discussion topics are either open to participation by all students, or divided to support private interactions among the members of each cohort.
-See :ref:`Options for Discussion Topics`.

 To provide a consistent experience throughout the course run, each student's assignment to a cohort should remain unchanged after the course begins.